 For each Hearing Panel three (3) Hearing Panel members will be chosen from the available pool by the Executive Director of Student Affairs or designee.
 Typically, the Hearing Panel will be comprised of one student, one faculty member, and one staff member.
 Availability may determine a different composition for the Panel.
 For allegations involving Part I, Section B.1.a.
 (Academic Misconduct), the Hearing Panel will be comprised of only students and faculty members.
-For some cases involving Part I, Section B.2.
-(Actions Against Members of the University Community and Others), the Hearing Panel will be comprised of only faculty and staff members.
 All Hearing proceedings, excluding deliberations of the Hearing Panel, will be recorded by the University.